diffix/reference/docs/led-issues.md

 Now let's see how this protects against the multi-sample attack from above.

-Working with the query example in the multi-sample attack from above, a single bucket has:
+Working with the query example in the multi-sample attack from above, a single bucket from the left query has:

 * Static: `SU1, SR, SJ`
 * Dynamic: `D1U1, D1R, D1J`